zhiyinl5633/01-gets-lab/README.md

  3. Capture and store that input.
  4. Do something with that input.

 In this exercise, we'll be familiarizing ourselves with a CLI application that has already been built.
-To experience the user-flow of this application, first open this lab.
+To experience the user-flow of this application, first fork and clone this lab.

 Run `rspec`